 From the exterior to the interior many ideas from bygone ballparks were used at Globe Life Park.
-As fans approach the ballpark, it resembles Ebbets Field with its red brick facade and arches.
-Once inside the ballpark, a brick Walk of Fame containing information and rosters of every Texas Rangers team extends around the entire facility.
-Globe Life Park is the only retro ballpark built that is enclosed as over 49,000 seats and a four story office complex surround the playing field.
-Great views can be found from just about anywhere in the ballpark.
-However, the upper deck is the furthest from the action in major league baseball history.
-The main five tier grandstand extends from behind home plate down to the right field foul pole, and down to and around the left field foul pole to the office complex in centerfield.
-In right field is a double decked covered homerun porch, similar to the one that was found at Tiger Stadium in Detroit.
-Globe Life Park has many modern features including 120 luxury suites divided into two tiers, with each suite named after a MLB All-Star player.
-The main 42 foot by 120 foot HD video/scoreboard is located above the homerun porch in right field.
+As fans approach the ballpark, it resembled Ebbets Field with its red brick facade and arches.
+Once inside the ballpark, a brick Walk of Fame containing information and rosters of every Texas Rangers team extended around the entire facility.
+Globe Life Park was the only retro ballpark built enclosed with over 49,000 seats and a four story office complex past center-field.
+Great views could be found from just about anywhere in the ballpark.
+However, the upper deck was the furthest from the action in major league baseball history.
+The main five tier grandstand extended from behind home plate down to the right field foul pole, and down to and around the left field foul pole to the office complex in centerfield.
+In right field was a double decked covered homerun porch, similar to the one that was located at Tiger Stadium in Detroit.
+Globe Life Park hds many modern features including 120 luxury suites divided into two tiers, with each suite named after a MLB All-Star player.
+The main 42 foot by 120 foot HD video/scoreboard was located above the homerun porch in right field.
 A 10ft. high manual out of town scoreboard is part of the left field wall.
-Many amenities can be found at the ballpark including the Rangers Baseball Hall of Fame that contains team artifacts and captures the franchise’s history, the Kid’s Zone, providing interactive games for kids and the all you can eat seats located in the Upper Home Run Porch.
-Located in the heart of Texas, the summer heat is often a facts at Rangers games, making Globe Life Park one of the hottest places for fans to attend games.
+Located in the heart of Texas, the summer heat is often a factor at Rangers games, making Globe Life Park one of the hottest places for fans to attend games.